-(a) A corrective action plan shall be submitted within 120 days of the subsequent sample analysis date unless a petition for variance is filed in accordance with Subparagraph (c) of this paragraph.
+(a) A corrective action plan shall be submitted within 120 days of the subsequent sample analysis date of the fourth of the consecutive sampling events unless a petition for variance is filed in accordance with Subparagraph (c) of this paragraph.
 The corrective action plan shall describe any repairs or changes in practices made to address the cause of the exceedance, and propose source control measures and a schedule for implementation.
 The implementation schedule shall include a schedule of all proposed corrective action activities and the date that corrective action will be completed.
 The department shall approve or disapprove the corrective action plan within 60 days of receipt.
-If the corrective action plan proposes actions to correct deficiencies with the liner, the proposed actions shall include the following items. (i) A proposal for reconstruction and relining of an existing impoundment, or construction and lining of a new impoundment.
-Reconstruction or new construction shall be completed pursuant to
+If the corrective action plan proposes actions to correct deficiencies with the liner, the proposed actions shall include the following items.

-20.6.6.17 NMAC within one year of the subsequent sample analysis date.
+(i) A proposal for reconstruction and relining of an existing impoundment, or construction and lining of a new impoundmentutilizing a synthetic liner as specified in Paragraph (5) of Subsection (D) of 20.6.6.17 NMAC.
+Reconstruction or new construction shall be completed pursuant to 20.6.6.17 NMAC within one year of the date of postal notice from the department that action is required under this subsection subsequent sample analysis date.
 If a new impoundment is constructed, the existing impoundment shall be permanently closed pursuant to 20.6.6.30 NMAC.